polgreen/control2/README.md

 ## DSSynth Toolbox

-DSSynth is a MATLAB Toolbox that synthesizes digital controllers considering FWL (finite word-length) effects, given a digital plant (in transfer-function or state-space format) with numerical representation (fixed-point representation) and dynamic input ranges.
+DSSynth is a MATLAB Toolbox desgined to synthesize digital controllers considering FWL (finite word-length) effects, given a digital plant (in transfer-function or state-space format) with fixed-point numerical representation and dynamic input ranges.
 Currently, there are a two versions: command-line and MATLAB application.

 Supported Property: